- Starting a Process from Outside of Questetra BPM Suite (Preparatory Chapter)

-Starting a Process by Curl Commands or External Program
+Starting a Process by Curl Commands or External Programs

-In this series of posts, I will deal with the following contents.
+In this series of posts I will deal with the following content.

 - Settings of Message Start Event

 - Settings of IP Address Filter

 - Simple Process Start by GET Request Transmission from Browser